Access Denied

 The Protein-Carb-Fat Balance: Your Foundation

-The most important principle in diabetic cooking is understanding how the three macronutrients—protein, carbohydrates, and fat—interact to affect blood sugar.
-This isn't about eliminating carbs or fat; it's about strategic balance.
+One helpful approach in diabetes-friendly cooking is understanding how protein, carbohydrates, and fat work together to influence post-meal blood glucose.
+This isn’t about eliminating carbs or fat; it’s about strategic balance.

 Carbohydrates: type and quantity both matter: All carbohydrates break down into glucose, but not all carbs behave the same way.
 The American Diabetes Association recommends at least 14g of fiber per 1,000 calories, with higher intakes showing additional benefits.
 The fiber in whole food carbohydrates—vegetables, legumes, whole grains—physically slows glucose absorption.